libyzxy0/shoti/content/docs/index.md

 ## Getting Apikey

-Getting aikey is really easy, we only get your name and we serve your apikey, get your apikey [here](/).
+Getting apikey is really easy, we only get your name and we serve your apikey, get your apikey [here](/).

 ## Getting Videos